chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/scanners/trivy-tutorial/index.md

 ### Interpreting Trivy Output

-The initial logging portion of Trivy's output indicates which [scanners](#scanners) are enabled and shows warnings if Trivy has an issueperforming the scan.
+The initial logging portion of Trivy's output indicates which [scanners](#scanners) are enabled and shows warnings if Trivy has an issue performing the scan.

 In the initial portion of its results output, Trivy summarizes information on the scanned artifact and gives an overview of known vulnerabilities.
-In the case of a scanned image, the output includes the image digest, a unique hash of the image that can be used as an identifier.
+In the case of a scanned image, the output includes the image digest.
+This is a unique hash of the image that can be used as an identifier.

 Following the log, Trivy shows the name of the image and a count of issues by severity.